utopia-foss/dantro/doc/data_io/transform.rst

 The :py:class:`~dantro.dag.Transformation` and :py:class:`~dantro.dag.TransformationDAG` dantro classes implement exactly this structure, making the following features available:

-* Easy and generic access to data stored in :py:class:`~dantro.DataManager`s
+* Easy and generic access to data stored in an associated :py:class:`~dantro.data_mngr.DataManager`
-* Definition of arbitrary DAGs via dict-based configurations
+* Definition of arbitrary DAGs via dictionary-based configurations
 * Syntax optimized to make specification via YAML easy
 * Shorthand notations available
 * New and custom operations can be registered